Your Water

 Is there a drinking water standard for chromium-6?

-No, but state limits on chromium-6 are expected by 2024.
-The State Water Resources Control Board (State Board) is considering a maximum contaminant level (MCL) of 10 parts per billion (ppb).
-One part per billion is equivalent to one drop of water in an Olympic size (660,000 gallon) swimming pool.
-MCLs are designed to protect public health and be feasible for water agencies to achieve.
+On October 1, 2024, the State Water Resources Control Board (State Board) adopted a maximum contaminant level (MCL) of 10 micrograms per liter, which is equal to 10 parts per billion (ppb).
+One part per billion is the equivalent of adding one drop of water in an Olympic size (660,000 gallon) swimming pool.

-The State Board has an MCL of 50 ppb for total chromium.
-This enforceable standard, which is more stringent than the federal limit of 100 ppb, remains in effect for drinking water.
-When an MCL is adopted for chromium-6, it will also be an enforceable regulatory standard that must be met by all public water systems.
+The State Board also has an MCL of 50 ppb for total chromium.
+This enforceable standard for total chromium is more stringent than the federal limit of 100 ppb.

 Has local water been tested for chromium-6?

-Valley Water has tested water from our three drinking water treatment plants, and has never detected chromium-6 at or above 1 ppb.
+Valley Water has tested water from our three drinking water treatment plants and has never detected Chromium-6 at or above 1 ppb.
 This is the lowest reporting level currently available for a state accredited laboratory.

-Because it occurs naturally in soil and rock, chromium-6 is found more often in groundwater than in surface water.
-Chromium-6 has been tested at over 250 public water supply wells in Santa Clara County and was below the proposed 10 ppb drinking water limit in 99% of wells.
+Because it occurs naturally in soil and rock, Chromium-6 is found more often in groundwater than in surface water.
+Chromium-6 has been tested at over 250 public water supply wells in Santa Clara County and was below the 10 ppb drinking water limit in 99% of wells.
 Chromium-6 results ranged from non-detect to 19 ppb, and the median level was 2 ppb.

 How do I know if my water contains chromium-6?

-Public water systems throughout the state have tested for chromium-6.
+Public water systems throughout the state have tested for Chromium-6.
 If you get your water from a water company or city, they can provide you with the best information on the quality of water delivered to you.
 You can find contact information for your water retailer at valleywater.org/find-my-retailer.
-If your water comes from a private domestic well, you may want to test your water for chromium-6.
-Valley Water recommends using a laboratory certified to test drinking water.
-A list of local certified laboratories is available at valleywater.org/your-water/groundwater/certified-laboratories.

 Is there a filter that will reduce chromium-6?

-Yes, treatment technologies such as reverse osmosis can reduce or remove chromium-6.
-The State Board provides information on home treatment devices at waterboards.ca.gov/drinking_water/certlic/device/watertreatmentdevices.html
+Yes, treatment technologies such as reverse osmosis can reduce or remove Chromium-6.
+The State Board provides information on home treatment devices at waterboards.ca.gov/drinking_water/certlic/device/watertreatmentdevices.html.

 Valley Water recommends that you talk to the manufacturer or the company installing the system to confirm it will meet your needs.